autonity/docs.autonity.org/reference/api/liquid-newton/index.md

 The address of the Liquid Newton contract for a given validator can be determined by the information returned from the Autonity contract [`getValidator`](/reference/api/aut/#getvalidator) method (see [here](/delegators/transfer-lntn/) for details of how to query this using Autonity CLI).

 Liquid Newton tokens implement the ERC20 interface, and so all ERC20 calls are implemented.
 The following public methods are also available for handling the reward distribution and querying Liquid Newton balances.

-::: {.callout-note title="Protocol contract calls" collapse="false"}
+::: {.callout-note title="Claiming ATN staking rewards" collapse="false"}
 Autonity implements a 'pull-based' model for staking rewards where delegators must manually retrieve their rewards.
 :::